U.S. import prices post largest drop in nine months

-WASHINGTON U.S. import prices recorded their biggest drop in nine months in November on declining petroleum costs, with renewed dollar strength threatening to keep imported inflation subdued.
+WASHINGTON (Reuters) - U.S. import prices recorded their biggest drop in nine months in November on declining petroleum costs, with renewed dollar strength threatening to keep imported inflation subdued.

 The Labor Department said on Tuesday import prices fell 0.3 percent last month after a downwardly revised 0.4 percent gain in October.
 Last month's drop was the biggest since February and followed two straight months of increases.